devives/rst-doclet/README.rst

 License
 -------

-The code of project distributed under the GNU General Public License version 2 only.
+The code of project distributed under the GNU General Public License version 3 or any later version.
 The source code is available on `GitHub <https://github.com/devives/rst-doclet>`_.

-Why ``GNU General Public License version 2 only``?

-   The RstDoclet project has several code borrowings from JDK, which redistribute under GNU General Public License version 2 only.
-   May be later, borrowings will be removed and license can be changed.
-All depends on future and demand of the project.

 Links
 -----